mrueda/beacon2-ri-tools/README.md

     Update **CINECA** synthetic dataset.

-- **Improve Genomic Variations Browser**
+- **Improve BFF Genomic Variations Browser**

-    So that it works as a web-server instead of a static web-page.
+    So that it becomes a new stand-alone utility.

 # INSTALLATION